Grenland Line: Proposed routes

 The 2016 concept selection study presented three possible main corridors for the Grenland Line.

-The southern-most would branch off from the Vestfold Line at Eidanger, where a new station would have to be built.
+The southern-most would branch off from the Vestfold Line at Eidanger Municipality, where a new station would have to be built.
 Due to the new section of the Vestfold Line, regional trains would not be able to service this new station, located some 3 kilometers (2 mi) from the current station and town center of Porsgrunn.
-This route would cut south through southern Porsgrunn and Bamble, largely following the route of E18.
+This route would cut south through southern Porsgrunn Municipality and Bamble Municipality, largely following the route of E18.
 The route could have a station serving Bamle at Rugtvedt.
 It would have an intermediate station at Sannidal/Tangen before intersecting with the Sørlandet Line at Skorstøl.
 This line would be 64 km long, would cut travel time by 70 minutes and was estimated to cost 24.4 billion Norwegian kroner.

 The central line would branch off the Vestfold Line just north of Porsgrunn Station.
 Due to curvatures, Porsgrunn Station would have to be moved to a point just south of the existing station.
 The line would cross the river Porsgrunnselva at Menstad, before crossing the inner parts of Vollsfjorden and then running south of Flåte.
 From Dørdal the line would more or less run on the south of E18 until Tangen.
 From there the central route would be the same as the southern alternative.
 This alternative would be 66 km long, cut travel time by 68 minutes and cost 25.6 billion Norwegian kroner.

 The northern-most proposal would see the Grenland Line branch off north of a new Skien Station, requiring the upgrade of the Bratsberg Line between Porsgrunn and Skien.
 The main advantage of this route is the railway could serve both Skien and Porsgrunn, and regional trains to Skien could continue along the Grenland Line.
 The line would cross the river Falkumelva and Farelva and then continues to Kilebygda north of Flåte.
 It would have to cross the northern part of Rørholtfjorden and Nedre Toke before intersecting the Sørlandet Line at Neslandsvatn.
 The final stretch would run through a new corridor from Neslandsvatn via a new station at Brokelandsheia before intersecting with the Sørlandet Line near Skorstøl.
 This alternative would be 77 km, reduce travel time by 59 minutes and cost 31.3 billion Norwegian kroner.

 On the west side there have been two alternatives for a station, one at Sannidal/Tangen in Kragerø Municipality (but not within the town of Kragerø).
 The other is Brokelandsheia in Gjesdal.
 The reports from the 1990s had preferred a station at Brokelandsheia, while the 2016 report recommended that Sannidal be chosen as it was expected to have nearly three times as much ridership.